-The assessment findings are based on the best available information and models.
-For expected demand, this is based principally on Statistics New Zealand's population estimates and projections, and in terms of supply utilises Council's respective growth and land development models, and feasibility models developed from the MBIE/MfE Feasibility Tool.
-Housing capacity figures presented within this assessment should be treated with some caution because factors that influence housing demand and supply, such as population growth, government policy, economic conditions, or the ability to achieve commercially attractive returns on development, may change significantly over the next thirty years.
+In terms of supply, the assessment utilises Council's respective growth and land development models, and feasibility models (developed from the MBIE/MfE Feasibility Tool).
+Any figures presented within this assessment should be treated with some caution because factors that influence housing demand and supply, such as population growth, government policy, economic conditions, or the ability to achieve commercially attractive returns on development, may change significantly over the next thirty years.
+Further, it is too early to understand the potential change created by the EHS Act.
+While plan-enabled capacity has ballooned, the meaningful impact on feasible capacity will be felt over time as the type of development delivered becomes more intense.